Token OPS

 LP Token Operations

-In Uniswap v2 scenarios, the system handles two transactions for TVM tokens.
+In Curve scenarios, the system handles two transactions for TVM tokens.
 These are combined into a single Merkle message containing token deployment and transfer instructions.
-When Uniswap deploys a new LP token, the system records it and manages any necessary unlocking or burning events.
+When Curve deploys a new LP token, the system records it and manages any necessary unlocking or burning events.
 The process concludes with liquidity transfer and new token appearance on TON.